meliorator/yii2-picturizer/README.md

 Differences another extensions for JCrop library
 ---------------------------------
-Picturizer does not use the ajax-simple-upload-button or other ajax upload methods.
+Picturizer does not use the ajax-simple-upload-button or another ajax upload methods.
 Picturizer use only the HTTP POST method for upload files.

 Usage
 -----